Russia says missile strike in Poland caused by Ukrainian air defence | Law-Order

 Russia says missile strike in Poland caused by Ukrainian air defence

-"We have witnessed another hysterical, frenzied Russophobic reaction, which was not based on any real data," Peskov told reporters.
-"Such a frenzied reaction shows that there is never a need to rush to judgement, with statements that can escalate the situation.
-Especially at such crucial moments," he said.

-Peskov said Biden had shown "restraint" in his response to the blast.
-In his first comments on the incident, Biden said early assessments showed it was unlikely the missile had been fired from Russia.
+But Peskov said Biden had shown "restraint" in his response.
+In his first comments, Biden said early assessments showed it was unlikely the missile had been fired from Russia.
 "Once again, I want to invite you to pay attention to the rather restrained reaction of the Americans, which contrasted with the absolutely hysterical reaction of the Polish side and a number of other countries," Peskov said.

 "Why did this happen?
 You should probably put questions to Warsaw and ask Polish officials to be more restrained, more balanced and professional when they talk about such sensitive and potentially dangerous topics."
-A NATO source said Biden had informed Group of Seven and NATO partners that the blast in Poland had been caused by a Ukrainian air defence missile.
+A NATO source said Biden had informed Group of Seven and NATO partners that the blast in Poland, a NATO member, had been caused by a Ukrainian air defence missile.

-Asked whether officials from Russia, the United States and NATO and had spoken overnight through an emergency hotline designed to prevent a nuclear escalation, Peskov said he was not aware of any calls having taken place.
-NATO member Poland's president said earlier that Warsaw had no concrete evidence to determine who fired the missile that struck a Polish grain facility some 6 km (4 miles) inside the border with Ukraine.
+Asked whether officials from Russia, the United States and NATO and had used an emergency hotline designed to prevent a nuclear escalation, Peskov said he was not aware of any calls having taken place.
+Poland's president said earlier that Warsaw had no concrete evidence to determine who fired the missile, which struck a grain facility some 6 km (4 miles) inside the border with Ukraine.

-Russia's defence ministry also said it had not targeted Kyiv during yesterday's widespread strikes.
-Reuters journalists in the city reported missile strikes, including on residential buildings, and power outages across the city on Tuesday in some of the heaviest attacks in the nine-month conflict.
+Russia's defence ministry also said it had not targeted Kyiv during Tuesday's widespread strikes.
+Reuters journalists in the city reported missile strikes, including on residential buildings, and power outages across the city in some of the heaviest attacks in the nine-month conflict.
+In a statement after the Polish envoy's visit, Foreign Ministry spokeswoman Maria Zakharova complained that "despite the fact that it was night-time and the absence at that time of any reliable information about what happened, Warsaw considered it necessary to summon the Russian ambassador to the Polish Foreign Ministry and make a political show out of this".

+"The Russian side expects Warsaw to stop all kinds of anti-Russian speculation in connection with this incident," she added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)